ZachDaChampion/ZachDaChampion/README.md

 - View the source code at [github.com/77788Y/77788Y-Mark-II](https://github.com/77788Y/77788Y-Mark-II)

 ### States 2020
 This code was based on our first robot for the 2019-2020 season, so it does not include OkapiLib.
-It instead uses custom PID and motion profiling (based on a sine wive, which was not a good idea).
+It instead uses custom PID and motion profiling.

 - View the source code at [github.com/77788Y/77788Y-Mark-1.5](https://github.com/77788Y/77788Y-Mark-1.5)
 - Watch the robot in action